 If your Tripawd has phantom pain after amputation, you know it’s a very real and traumatic situation.
 Unfortunately it’s a poorly documented condition with little hard evidence on successful methods to treat it.
 But a new phantom pain in dogs study is bringing the veterinary community closer to understanding what it is, and how to help pets affected by this type of post-amputation pain.

-Sometimes it seems like veterinary clinical studies happen at a snail’s pace, but the reality is that every day, scientists around the world are working hard to share evidence about conditions that affect our pets.
+Sometimes it seems like veterinary clinical studies happen at a snail’s pace.
+The reality is that every day, scientists around the world are working hard to share evidence about conditions that affect our pets.
 One such scientist is Dr. Marco Rosati, an Italian veterinarian with a laser focus on understanding neuropathic pain in animals, as well as epilepsy and neuromuscular disorders.

 Since 2013 Dr. Rosati has served as Assistant Professor/Lecturer at the Institute for Veterinary Pathology, Ludwig-Maximilians University, Munich, Germany, where he works as a neuropathologist in the Comparative Neuropathology Laboratory.